How to Install Arch Linux and Hyprland (Part 2 of 2)

 What Next

 What this guide should give you is a pretty basic configuration for Hyprland.
-From there you can either get to work and start using your new environment or you could spend a little more time theming and ricing your system until everything's right.
+From there, you can start using your new environment or you could spend a little more time theming and ricing your system until everything's just right.

-This guide barely scratches the surface of things to do with Hyprland and you'll probably have to continue to tweak and edit things to flatten out quirks in your system.
+This guide barely scratches the surface of things to do with Hyprland and you'll likely need to further tweak things to flatten out quirks in your system.

 Back